 Pull it apart

-You’ll need to start by separating the VapCap into its individual components.
-There are no latches or levers, you simply pull them apart.
-It takes a bit of strength to divide them, so a little twisting can help the process along.
+First, separate the VapCap vaporizer into its individual components.
+There are no latches or levers - you simply pull them apart.
+It takes a bit of strength to divide them, and sometimes a little twist can help the process along.

 If your cap has a little bit of build-up inside, you can dip a cotton swab in some isopropyl alcohol and swirl it around the inside of the DynaVap cap.
-You shouldn’t soak the cap itself, but it is dishwasher safe, if it really needs a deep cleaning.
+You shouldn’t soak the cap itself, but it is dishwasher safe, if it has some buildup.

 The metal parts can soak in hot, soapy water, pipe cleaning fluid, or isopropyl alcohol, as long as you rinse them thoroughly afterwards.
 Fill the tube halfway with your cleaning solution of choice, drop the metal pieces in, and give it a hearty shake.

-After a thorough shake and soak, the VapCap pieces should be ready for drying and reassembly.
-If not, the best way to clean them up is by simply running a pipe cleaner inside like floss.
+After a thorough shake and soak, the VapCap pieces should be ready to dry and reassemble.
+If not, the best way to clean them up is to simply run a pipe cleaner inside like floss.
 It’s a particularly good way to ensure the inside of the condenser is totally clean, which is important for a smooth draw.

 Replacing the rings

 The two o-rings can be tricky to replace on the VapCap.
-Start by lubricating the rings with a little bit of water, or DynaVap’s own DynaWax.
-The small ring goes further in on the condenser, and should sit right in the groove.
-Place the larger ring around the end, flush with the end of the condenser.
+First, lubricate the rings with a little bit of water, or DynaVap’s own DynaWax.
+The small ring goes further in on the condenser tube, and should sit right in the groove.
+Place the larger ring around the end, flush with the end of the condenser tube.

 Once everything is dry, and the rings have been replaced on the condenser, it’s time to put your VapCap back together.
-Start by carefully inserting the condenser into the mouthpiece and body unit, holding the end ring so it fits flush into the end of the mouthpiece.
-If you’re having trouble, you can blow into the body for a few seconds, which will help the condenser and rings fit back in easily.
-Work the inside end of the tip over the exposed end of the condenser, then twist and push in until it’s snug and tight into the body.
+Carefully insert the condenser into the mouthpiece and body unit, and hold the end ring so it fits flush into the end of the mouthpiece.
+If you have trouble, you can blow into the body for a few seconds, which will help the condenser and rings fit back in easily.
+Work the inside end of the tip over the exposed end of the condenser tube, then twist and push in until it’s snug and tight into the body.